 25. Lawrence’s Goldfinch

-Lawrence’s goldfinch is a small songbird that can be found in California and Baja California, as well as the southwestern United States and northern Mexico.
+Lawrence’s Goldfinch is a small songbird in California and Baja California, the southwestern United States, and northern Mexico.

-These birds feed on both plants matter such as seeds from grasses or sunflowers which are stored for later use in winter when food sources become scarce however they also eat insects during nesting season to give extra protein to their young chicks.
+These birds feed on plant matter, such as seeds from grasses or sunflowers, which are stored for later use in winter when food sources become scarce; however, they also eat insects during nesting season to give extra protein to their young chicks.

 Kingdom | Animalia |